Botanical Facts About Sweet Autumn Clematis

 This vine blooms on the current year's growth.
 Prune it in early spring.
 Most people cut the plant down to within a foot or so of the ground.
 But if you wished to give your vines a "head start" to cover a large pergola, for instance, you could prune less severely (that is, leave more of the old vines in place).

 Because sweet autumn clematis vines can be invasive plants, it is recommended that you consider alternatives.
 Virgin's bower (C. virginiana) is a native alternative for Eastern North America.
 If you do not mind switching from numerous, small, white flowers to fewer, but larger ones that are pink or purple in color, simply grow any of the popular non-invasive types on the market, such as 'Jackmanii,' 'Doctor Ruppel,' and 'The President'.
-These three alternatives, however, are smaller (shorter) vines, so do not expect them to cover large eyesores as well as sweet autumn clematis does.
+These three alternatives, however, are smaller (shorter) vines, so do not expect them to cover large eyesores as fully as sweet autumn clematis does.

 Other Types With White Flowers